JiiXu/vulkan-tutorial/README.md

 We drew multiple copies of our triangle and colored it a bit differently using push constants, and also created a small animation by updating the values of the push constant for each frame.

+## Video 11 - 2d Transformations
+We implemented a game object, and learned a little bit about how to pass transformation matrices to shaders.
+Again, I understand all of these concepts but the way they're presented without any periodic overview or reminders means I will have to go back and re-figure all of this out at least one more time.

 ## Progress

 ![](https://geps.dev/progress/33)